Accretence/create-next-dashboard/README.md

 Running the `npx` script above should create a Next.js dashboard built using:

--   [next-dashboard-abstraction](https://github.com/accretence/next-dashboard-abstraction) for abstracting away the page-layouts
--   [next-dashboard-boilerplate](https://github.com/accretence/next-dashboard-abstraction) for the boilerplate repository the `npx` script clones
+-   [next-dashboard](https://github.com/accretence/next-dashboard) for the boilerplate repository the `npx` script clones
 -   [geist-ui](https://github.com/geist-org/geist-ui) which adheres to the design language of [Vercel](https://vercel.com/)
 -   [react-dashboard-design](https://github.com/ofekashery/react-dashboard-design) as inspiration and much of the initial codebase